In addition to the DVDs in the collection, the library also provides access to visual material obtained through databases such as:

 It is important to consider the copyright situation when using an audiovisual work.

 As a lecture you are allowed to play or screen an audiovisual work in the classroom, the screening limitation applies.
 However, placing the same educational work on Blackboard is not unlimited.
 It is better to link to or embed a video on Blackboard.
-For the use of images on Blackboard, stick to the reader agreement (see Use for educational purposes) or use images for which you have permission.
+For the use of images on Blackboard, stick to the Easy Access Regulation (see Use for educational purposes) or use images for which you have permission.

 As a student you always have to stick to the right to quote (see Plagiarism) when using an audiovisual work.